COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Note that a support bubble and a childcare bubble are not the same.
 A support bubble allows you to have close contact with another household, including for socialising.
 A childcare bubble allows you to link with another household to provide childcare for children under 14.
 Not all restrictions apply exemptions for both support bubbles and childcare support bubbles.

-Support Groups are groups or one-to-one support organised to provide mutual aid, therapy or any other form of support to its members or those who attend meetings.
-Examples include providing support to victims of crime (including domestic abuse), those with, or recovering from addictions or addictive patterns of behaviour, new parents, to those with a disability, or caring for persons with a disability, to those who have suffered bereavement and to vulnerable young people.
+Support Groups are groups or one-to-one support organised by a business, charitable, benevolent or philanthropic institution to provide mutual aid, therapy or any other form of support to its members or those who attend meetings.
+Examples include providing support to victims of crime (including domestic abuse), those with, or recovering from addictions or addictive patterns of behaviour, new parents, to those with a disability, long-term illness or terminal condition, or who are vulnerable (including those with a mental health condition), or caring for those persons, to those who have suffered bereavement and to vulnerable young people.

 Further guidance from the Government (except where otherwise stated) that is relevant to churches and those attending churches, can be accessed from these links: